Manuel Pellegrini: Real Betis

 On 9 July 2020, it was announced that Pellegrini would become the manager of Real Betis in La Liga ahead of the 2020–21 season, replacing Alexis Trujillo who had served as an interim coach following the dismissal of Rubi the previous month.

 Under Pellegrini, Real Betis has achieved historic records for the club.
 They have qualified for European competition five seasons in a row, four for the UEFA Europa League and one for the UEFA Conference League, in which they reached a European final for the first time in Betis history in 2025.
 Betis secured their first trophy in 17 years after beating Valencia on penalties in the 2022 Copa del Rey final, this was also Pellegrini's first major trophy in Spain after 13 years of managing in the country.

+On 27 November 2025, Pellegrini extended his contract with Real Betis until 2028, with an exit clause allowing him to leave to manage the Chilean national team.
+In the 2025–26 season, he guided the club to a fifth-place finish in La Liga, securing qualification for the Champions League for only the second time in their history, following the 2005–06 season.

 Style of management

 Pellegrini has been roundly praised throughout his career for his attacking managerial style, calm demeanor and excellent man management.
 Such was Manchester City's ruthlessness in front of goal from all angles – intricate passing moves, crosses, solo-runs and set pieces – The Daily Telegraph likened City's style to "death by beautiful geometry".